philosophers-stone/transform/README.md

 applying the tranformation functions for all data types found in the data structure.

 The transform map has data types as keys and anonymous functions as values.
 The anonymous functions have the data item and recursion depth list as inputs and can return anything.
+These maps of types and functions are referred to as potions.

 ## Examples